João Tomé

-João Tomé Esteves Baptista (born 12 February 2003), known as João Tomé, is a Portuguese professional footballer who plays as a defender for Benfica B.
+João Tomé Esteves Baptista (born 12 February 2003), known as João Tomé, is a Portuguese professional footballer who plays as a right-back for Primeira Liga club Rio Ave.

 Club career

 João Tomé signed a contract renewal with Benfica in August 2021.

+On 30 June 2024, he signed a three-year contract with Primeira Liga club Rio Ave.

 International career

 He has represented Portugal at youth international level.